sbose78/service-binding-operator/docs/roadmap.md

 * Enable application developers connect their workloads to backing services **with little or no code changes**.

-* Enable backing service authors to expose binding information by adding metadata to the the representative Kubernetes objects **with little or no code changes**.
+* Enable backing service authors to expose binding information by adding metadata to the representative Kubernetes objects **with little or no code changes**.

 The Service Binding Operator is being designed to be adopted by application developers and backing service providers with a **low barrier for entry**.